Plombo/showmiiwads/ShowMiiWads/Readme.txt

 -----------------------------------------------------------------------------------------
 Changelog:

+Version 1.3
+	- Note: License upgraded to GNU GPL v3!
+	- Added extracing of BootMii NAND Dumps (Code from Ben Wilson, thanks!)
+	- Batch extracting of VCPic's (VC Titles only, Png's will be resized to 192 x 112)
+	- Fixed reading and writing of japanese characters
+	- Fixed displaying of titles of DLC WADs

 Version 1.2
 	- Fixed a bug that caused ShowMiiNand not to load the List with the saved entries
 	- You can replace Banner and Icon images (the resultant U8's can be Lz77 compressed!)